Toddyyy/xmltoexp/MERIX SUBMISSION/LOGICX RENDER/README.md

-MIDI 后处理和渲染使用 Logic Pro。将 MIDI 信息导入应用程序后，应用 “Velocity processor” 控制音符力度的分布。渲染所用的音色基于 Logic Pro 中的 “Steinway Grand Piano” 预置，并额外添加混响效果和动态压缩器，以保证渲染音频尽可能接近真实录音。
+The MIDI postprocessing and rendering process uses Logic Pro.
+The MIDI information is imported to the application and a “Velocity processor” is applied to control the distribution of note velocities.
+The rendering soundfont is based on the “Steinway Grand Piano” patch available in Logic Pro with additional reverb effect and audio dynamic compressor added to ensure the rendered audio resembles an authentic recording.

-渲染步骤：
+Rendering proceedure：

-1. 使用 Logic Pro X 10.5.1 或更高版本打开 “MIREX RENDER.logicx” 文件
+1. Open the “MIREX RENDER.logicx” file using Logic Pro X 10.5.1 or above
-2. 复制现有的 “RENDER” 轨道创建一个新的空轨道
+2. Copy an existing “RENDER” track to create a new empty track
-3. 将目标 MIDI 文件拖拽到该空轨道
+3. Drag and drop the desired MIDI file to the empty track
-4. 在所有导入对话框中点击 “Yes”
+4. Click “Yes” to all import dialogs
-5. 点击选择新导入的 MIDI 文件
+5. Select the newly imported MIDI file by clicking it
-6. 使用 Command+B 渲染音频并选择所需的格式/质量
+6. Render the audio using Command+B and select the desired format/quality